Scaling Optimized Hermite Approximation Methods: Projection error in norm

 \subsection{Proof of \cref{thm:L2-proj}}

-The idea of the proof is as follows: by properly truncating the objective function in spatial and frequency domain, the remaining part will be a combination of a specific class of Gaussian type functions, which look like $e^{-1/2 \cdot (x-s)^2+i \xi x}$.
-Remember that we deal with these functions in \cref{cor:proj-error-Gaussian}.
+The idea of the proof is as follows.
+By properly truncating the objective function in the spatial and frequency domains, the remaining part will be a combination of a specific class of Gaussian type functions, which look like $e^{-(x-s)^2/2+i \xi x}$.
+Recall that we deal with these functions in \cref{cor:proj-error-Gaussian}.

 Now we prove \cref{thm:L2-proj}. \begin{proof} Let $v(x) = 1/\sqrt{\beta} \cdot u(x/\beta)$.
 Since

 we only need to consider $\beta = 1$.
 Let $M = \frac{1}{2\sqrt{2}} \sqrt{N}$, consider

 Let $u_M = u \cdot T_M$, then